-Children with Vision Impairment: Assessment, Development, and Management – Chapter 1: Introduction
+Children with Vision Impairment: Assessment, Development, and Management – Chapter 1: Introduction (free ebook)

 Vision impairment is a long-term condition caused by disorders of the eye, optic nerve, and brain.
 Using evidence-based knowledge, theory, and research, this book provides practical guidance for practitioners who are involved in the care and management of children with long-term vision impairment and disability.
 The book is divided into four sections following the ICF-CY model: (1) eye disorders, vision and brain, (2) child development and learning from birth to older childhood, (3) habilitation, orientation, reading and assistive technologies and (4) social relationships and participation in everyday contexts.